mikegagnon/linked-lists/README.md

 }
 ```

-Recall the two steps for developing a recursive function:
+Recall the following tips for developing recursive functions:

-- Step 1.
-Base case(s)
-    - Analyze the corner cases
+- Tip 1.
+Document the function
-    - Merge cases
-- Step 2.
-Recursive case
+- Tip 2.
+Base case and recursive case
-    - Assume correctness
-    - Make one step of progress
+- Tip 3.
+Make progress every step of the way
+- Tip 4.
+Assume correctness
+- Tip 5: Analyze the corner cases

+Let's build the function by going through each of the tips.

+### Use Tip 1: Document function

+The function is already documented

 ### Use Tip 2: Base case and recursive case